pnp/spfx-reference-scenarios/samples/WORLDCLOCK/README.md

 -------|----|--------
 1.0|January 29, 2021|Initial release

+## Known Issue

+The Teams Desktop client doesn't recognize `US/Hawaii` as a valid timezone, this does work in the web client.

 ## Disclaimer

 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**